Harts (musician): 2009–2013: Offtime

-Track listing

 On 4 October 2013, Hart revealed a new track via his Facebook page and blog, titled "Leavn It All Behind".
 The song quickly gained much attention on music blogs and social media, which led to the track being released independently as a single on 11 November 2013.
 The release featured two versions of the song: the extended 12-inch mix and a radio edit.

 "Leavn It All Behind" was released to positive reviews and marked a clear shift in momentum for Hart.
 Paul Lester, of The Guardian, featured Harts as the "New Band of the Day" on 20 December 2013 in an article which referred to Hart as a "Super-talented Aussie pop funkateer who does everything – write, perform, produce, arrange – in his PJs", referring to Hart's bedroom home-studio ethic.
 Astonished by Hart, Lester wrote "...he's able to reference said genres so skilfully and assimilate their influence with such a mastery and attention to detail", later going on to make the remark that "In a world where someone like Bastille can become a breakout star, Harts should be No 1 everywhere, including other planets."

 The single was also released with an accompanying live video of Harts performing the song in a studio rehearsal room.
 Hart reported on his blog that the video went on to catch the attention and praise of one of his musical idols, Prince.

 French nightly news and television talk show, Le Grand Journal featured 'Leavn It All Behind' during the show's "Coming Next" segments, which aired weeknights on Canal+ from 6–10 January 2014.

-Daydreamer (Album): 2014–15
+2014–15: Daydreamer

 On 24 February 2014, Harts released the single "Lovers in Bloom" from his upcoming debut album.
 The single charted at No. 30 on The Hype Machine and gained independent radio play worldwide as well as many blog features.
 Harts gained further exposure when the video for the single was tweeted by Questlove of The Roots and Prince's 3RDEYEGIRL Twitter account.

 Prince was quoted as saying, "He reminds me of how I was at that age" after it was revealed that Harts had spent time jamming with Prince at his Paisley Park Studios in Minneapolis.

 "Red & Blue", the fourth single from the album, was released on 15 August 2014.
 It quickly landed a spot on Triple J's 'Hit List' as well as being added to high rotation.
 It was confirmed by Harts that the single was Prince's favourite song off the album.

-On 5 September 2014, Harts released his debut album, Daydreamer, in Australia and New Zealand.
-The album features the singles "Leavn It All Behind", "Lovers In Bloom", "Angels Walk Below" & "Red & Blue".